- Campuses, Buildings + Hours

 The Newell Creek Headwaters Restoration Project

-In 2014, the Headwaters of Newell Creek Restoration Project at the Environmental Learning Center received an $863,432 Metro grant to help fund redevelopment of the 5-acre site into a regionally significant outdoor learning laboratory.
+In 2014, the Headwaters of Newell Creek Restoration Project, at the Environmental Learning Center on CCC’s Oregon City campus, received an $863,432 Metro grant to help fund redevelopment of the 5-acre site into a regionally significant outdoor learning laboratory.

 The Environmental Learning Center at CCC